 FAQs

-What are the main limitations of AI?
+What are the limitations of AI?

 AI depends heavily on large, high-quality datasets and significant computational power.
 It struggles with explainability, common sense, creativity, and ethical judgment.
 Bias in training data and vulnerability to attacks also limit its reliability.